Croatia by car

 Driving distances between Croatia and major European cities

 To enter Croatia, you need a valid driver’s licence, an automobile registration documents, and international insurance card (green card).
-A passport is required too.
+A passport and/or ID card are required, too.

 Permitted road speeds